Our Training

 D. Complaints

-1. Complaints on incidents alleging racial or other biased-based policing may be made by delivering a written statement, signed by the complaining party or parties to the Director of Public Safety/Chief of Police of the University of Kansas Public Safety Office or by utilizing the complaint process in effect for all other complaints against the department.
+1. Complaints on incidents alleging racial or other biased-based policing may be made by delivering a written statement, signed by the complaining party or parties to the Chief of Police of the University of Kansas Police Department or by utilizing the complaint process in effect for all other complaints against the department.
 Complaints of racial or other biased-based policing can also be made directly to the Office of the Provost, 250 Strong Hall, 1450 Jayhawk Boulevard, Lawrence, KS 66045 or the Office of the Kanas Attorney General.

 2. No person who believes they have been subjected to racial or other biased-based policing shall be discouraged, intimidated or coerced from filing a complaint.
 No person will be discriminated against or subject to retribution because they have filed such a complaint.

-3. If, upon completion of an appropriate investigation by the department, it is determined that a commissioned employee of the department has directly violated this policy prohibiting racial or other biased-based policing the department shall initiate appropriate disciplinary action consistent with applicable laws, rules and regulations, or policies with penalties, including demerits, suspension or termination or the employment of the law enforcement officer from the department.
+3. If, upon completion of an appropriate investigation by the department, it is determined that a commissioned employee of the department has directly violated this policy prohibiting racial or other biased-based policing, the department shall initiate appropriate disciplinary action consistent with applicable laws, rules and regulations, or policies with penalties, including demerits, suspension or termination of the employment of the law enforcement officer from the department.
+(KLEAP 1.2.6)

 E. Annual Report